 Reasons to Use a Blind Trust

 The most common use for a blind trust is the one described above: to avoid conflicts of interest when a prominent business person ends up running for public office.
-For instance, let’s say you spent most of your professional life working at an oil and gas company.
-As part of your compensation you probably received stock or other equity in the company.
+For instance, let’s say you spent most of your professional life working at an oil and natural gas company.
+As part of your compensation you probably received incentive stock options or other equity in the company.

 People who suddenly come into a lot of money, especially from an unexpected source like a lottery win, can also use blind trusts as a way to maintain their financial privacy.
 A blind trust lets lottery winners remain anonymous, which can be important for someone who suddenly comes into a large amount of money.
 If multiple people have a claim to the prize, a blind trust can also make disputes easier to solve.